 - This summer will see the release of “Acre’s Orphans”, the second story in the Lucca series.
 I’m guessing August?
 I had hoped to have it out by now, but hubris is a terrible thing.
 “How hard could it be to do a world-class business book AND the next novel in the same year?”
 I can now answer that: way more than I thought.
 For those of you awaiting the next adventure.
 It’s coming.
 By the way, I killed off someone major in Chapter 15.
 Can’t wait to hear the complaining…..

 - After 17 years in Chicago, the Duchess and I are planning to leave Chicago for Las Vegas.
 Now, I’m well aware that if you want to hear God laugh, tell Her your plans, and nothing is set in stone.
 Still, that’s the plan.
-No more frigid winters (it’s -5 Fahrenheit this Boxing Day morning as I write this.
-I think it was either Mark Twain or Simone de Beauvoir who famously said, “F#@*! this”.)
+No more frigid winters.
 And it’s time to start the next chapter of our lives.
 I love Vegas but that’s not to say I won’t miss living in Chicago.
 I’ve been playing on some of the best online slots UK websites to try and improve my gambling skills and I’m slowly getting better.
 I can already tell I’ll be spending a lot of time in the casinos haha.
 The casinos are a huge perk of living in Vegas, but I’m fine with playing online for now.
+I feel like many people come to Vegas for the culture and not the gambling.
+In fact, now luxury casinos can be found in Japan, it’s no longer the sole selling point of Vegas.
+That being said, I’m still going to try my luck.
 Hopefully, I’ll be able to win some money to fund the move.
 Of course, if anyone wants to buy a few copies of my books to help fund the move, we’d appreciate it.
 While I love Chicago, and Her Serene Highness will be staying behind, it’s either move or be murdered in my sleep by a woman raised in Miami and still pining for Los Angeles after all these years.
 I’m already packing boxes.